charnon1/Team1/README.md

 - [ ] Cong Fang-Code to communicate and open the gate
 - [ ] Brady-3D print chassis, help with any debugging and check  all electronic components are working.
 - [ ] Philip-3D Print Chassis, and check progress of group.

+####Week 3 Review
+* Software -
+* Hardware - implemented the tracks into the chassis. was tested with some software to be functioning properly and can turn/move properly
+* Network -

 ###Week 4 Checklist
 - [ ] Overall goals: Quadrant 3 and 4